 After school, the volunteers accompany the organization’s social worker on a visit to the home of a student, Hernan, my idle doodler.
 Their tiny adobe home houses his mother, himself, and three younger brothers and they are about to be evicted from the land.
 It’s shocking that anyone could be evicted from a single-room hovel with a low ceiling and dirt floors.
 There is no bathroom and no kitchen—cooking and cleaning activities all take place outdoors.
 Hernan’s mother is an alcoholic and not home that day, nor is she preparing the adobe bricks for their new home.
 At the conclusion of this visit, the social worker and a volunteer coordinator decide we need to intervene and help build the home before the rainy season arrives and it becomes too late.
 We’ll begin construction of the home the following week.

 It’s a day in the life of a volunteer.

 Colleen Finn is a globe-trotting, sight-seeing, day-tripping, frequent-flying traveler with a penchant for voluntourism.
 When not traveling, Colleen works as a technical consultant in Portland, Oregon, and applies her love of adventure and exploration to her local surroundings by enjoying the many outdoor activities that the Pacific Northwest has to offer.

 When Jeff McAllister first started shooting portraits, his hope was to draw the emphasis away from his own story and place it onto someone else’s.

-High volume community tourism is a very difficult and delicate balancing act.
-Have you got the islands of Lake Titicaca on your bucket list?
-Here's what you might expect from a local homestay.
+High-volume community tourism is a very delicate balancing act.
+If you're planning a trip to Lake Titicaca, here's what you might expect from a local homestay.